 Depending on your geographic location, soils vary tremendously and need different soil amendments.
 It is easy to find out how to test your soil with this inexpensive soil tester from Amazon.

 - blood meal for added nitrogen

 Plants require varying amounts of minerals and nutrients to grow.
 Some plants are High Feeders, some are Low Feeders and then some are Givers!!!

-Rotating your crops on an annual basis is also helpful in keeping down plant disease.
-But still keep an watchful eye on your plants to make sure they stay healthy.
+As stated above, simply rotating your crops on an annual basis is also helpful in keeping down plant disease by stopping the disease cycle for individual crops types.
+Even though crop rotation is helpful, keep a watchful eye on your plants to make sure they stay healthy.

-3-Year Rotation Cycle: High Feeders ⇒ Low Feeders ⇒ Givers
+High Feeders ⇒ Givers ⇒ Low Feeders ⇒ High Feeders

 High Feeders include:

 - Pole Beans

 Moderate to Low Feeders include: